QuickBooks Self-Employed Review: Features & Pricing in 2023

 QuickBooks Self-Employed Integrations

 QuickBooks Self-Employed has limited integrations.
-It connects with third-party software programs like PayPal and Etsy and other Intuit products such as QuickBooks Online, QuickBooks Payments, and TurboTax.
+It connects with third-party software like PayPal and Etsy and other Intuit products such as QuickBooks Online, QuickBooks Payments, and TurboTax.

 QuickBooks Self-Employed Assisted Bookkeeping